Counting friezes in type D_n: Friezes of type

 By the above relations, $a_{i+1}t_i = a_i + a_{i+2} = 2a_{i+1}$, so $t_i=2$ for all $i$.
 Thus all arcs forming a triangle with the boundary have weight $2$.
 We prove (2) by induction from here: assume that for a given $d$, all arcs forming a $(d+1)$-gon with the boundary have weight $d$.
 Let $z$ be the weight of an arc forming a $(d+2)$-gon with the boundary.
 Then there is a Ptolemy relation of the form $a_{i+d}z = a_{i} + a_{i+d+1}d$, so $a_{i+d}z = a_{i+d}(1+d)$, and therefore $z=d+1$.
 Part (2) is proved.

-Part (3) follows from part (2) and from the relation on the right in Figure \ref{figu::relations}. } \end{proof}
+Part (3) follows from part (2) and from the relation on the right in Figure \ref{figu::relations}.

+The case $m=2$ (\emph{i.e} $\mathcal{P}_m$ is a digon) is proved by noticing that triangulations of the punctured digon are associated to cluster algebras (or friezes) of type $A_1\times A_1$.
+There are only four arcs, they all touch the puncture, they have weight $1$ or $2$, and exactly two of them have weight $1$ and are compatible. } \end{proof}

-It follows from Lemma \ref{lemm::no1} that $T_0$ satisfies condition (3).
-Indeed, cutting along all arcs of weight $1$, we are left with a smaller punctured polygon whose arcs have weight at least $2$ and form a frieze of type $D$.
+Now, construct the triangulation $T$ as follows: if $T_0$ has exactly two arcs touching the puncture, both having the same boundary endpoint (and thus different notchings), then take $T=T_0$.
+Else, if the arcs added in step 2 were notched, replace them by their un-notched version to get $T$.
+Then $T$ still satisfies condition (1) and (2), and it follows from Lemma \ref{lemm::no1} that $T$ satisfies condition (3).
+Indeed, cutting along all arcs of weight $1$, we are left with a smaller punctured polygon whose arcs not incident to the puncture have weight at least $2$ and form a frieze of type $D$.
 Thus Lemma \ref{lemm::no1} applies.
 This finishes the proof of Proposition \ref{prop::description}.